VladyslavHimself/meditation-app/README.md

 ## Tranquillum App

 This is a program that will help you focus on your tasks more efficiently and with tracking your progress.
 Created as a PET project.
+Also you can run app as PWA application.

 ## Stack of technologies
   * React.js (Next.js) / TypeScript - as Core;